Fun Fall Decorating with Pumpkins

 When watering your pumpkin patch, try to keep water off of the foliage to help prevent foliar diseases, instead deliver it down to the roots where it is needed.
 Soaker hoses are perfect for this.

-Deep color change is a pretty good indicator that your pumpkins are getting ready to harvest.
+The deep color change is a pretty good indicator that your pumpkins are getting ready to harvest.
 Another indicator is that their supporting vines begin to turn brown, but the best test is when you can no longer easily puncture the outer skin of a pumpkin with your fingernail.
 (Some pumpkins are more soft-skinned, but overall this is a good test.)

 You may find that you are developing impatience to pick and enjoy your pumpkin crop, feeling much like Linus waiting for the Great Pumpkin in the Peanuts comic strip, but resist the temptation to cut them too early.
-Pumpkins last much longer when harvested after they fully mature.
+Pumpkins last much longer when harvested after they are fully mature.
 Then you will be able to enjoy them longer for all of your fall decorating needs.

 This site may contain content (including images and articles) as well as advice, opinions and statements presented by third parties.
 Sun Gro does not review these materials for accuracy or reliability and does not endorse the advice, opinions, or statements that may be contained in them.
 Sun Gro also does not review the materials to determine if they infringe the copyright or other rights of others.
 These materials are available only for informational purposes and are presented “as is” without warranty of any kind, express or implied, including without limitation warranties of merchantability, fitness for a particular purpose, and non-infringement.
 Reliance upon any such opinion, advice, statement or other information is at your own risk.
 In no event shall Sun Gro Horticulture Distribution, Inc. or any of its affiliates be liable to you for any inaccuracy, error, omission, fact, infringement and the like, resulting from your use of these materials, regardless of cause, or for any damages resulting there from.